Tystigbreen

-Tystigbreen is a glacier that is located on the border between Vestland and Innlandet counties in Norway.
-The 21 km2 glacier is located in the municipalities of Stryn and Skjåk, about 10 km east of the lake Oppstrynsvatnet.
+Tystigbreen is a glacier in that is located in the Strynefjellet mountains of Norway.
+The glacier sits along the border between Stryn Municipality in Vestland county and Skjåk Municipality in Innlandet county.
+The 21 km2 glacier is located about 10 km east of the lake Oppstrynsvatnet.
 The Norwegian National Road 15 passes the northwest side of the glacier.
 The mountains Kvitlenova and Mårådalsfjellet lie on the east side of the glacier.
 A summer ski center is located at the glacier.